 Every walk can be made a little more enjoyable with a toy along.
-Bring a toy that will enable you and your dog to play a game.
+Bring a toy to enable you and your dog to play a game.
 Many catch and retrieval games are enjoyable for dogs and do not take much time to play.
 Even if you are not in the best shape for running due to age or poor health, you can still play these games with your dog because he will be doing most of the work anyway.

 Training is an important part of owning a dog.
 Even if you have your dog trained for practically everything you wish him to do, you can still teach him for fun activities.
 Even a short training endeavour will enable your walk to be broken up and less mundane.
-Dogs like to be challenged, and they have the ability to learn far more than most humans allow them to.
+Dogs like to be challenged, and they can learn far more than most humans allow them to.
 Give them a chance to expand their horizons with a bit of extra training.

 Praise the Dog

 Dogs have to be trained to walk with humans.
-It is in the dog’s curious nature to want to walk ahead, thereby pulling their owner along for the ride.
+The dog’s curious nature wants to walk ahead, thereby pulling its owner along for the ride.
 It may be easy to control a dog of a smaller breed, but much larger breeds have a stronger pull, and if they get excited, they can literally pull their owner down or get away from them completely.
 This is dangerous for the dog if you walk him on a busy street but more dangerous for the owner, who can be hurt during pulling feats.
-While walking your dog, it is important that you let them know when you are pleased with their behaviour through praise.
+While walking your dog, you must show them you are pleased with their behaviour through praise.

 Go Somewhere Completely Different